founder and head guide at Wildlife Journeys

 Pairing his fascination with wildlife and his passion for exploring wild places with others, Tim Irvin founded Wildlife Journeys – a boutique wildlife tour company specializing in bears and wolves of the Great Bear Rainforest.
 Wildlife Journeys works in collaboration with Marven Robinson of the Gitga’at First Nation.

 Tim has worked as a wildlife guide and naturalist in British Columbia, Alaska and Manitoba.
 He is fully certified as a bear viewing guide by the Commercial Bear Viewing Association of BC.
 His expertise as a guide and natural history educator has helped three companies earn distinction as one of the “Best Adventure Travel Companies on Earth,” as named by National Geographic Adventure.
 His work with coastal grizzly bears appeared on television in Terres d’Exploration and the award-winning series Michaela’s Wild Challenge.

 field biology and wildlife conservation

-Tim has worked as a field biologist on numerous research projects conducting large-scale biodiversity surveys and studying lynx, marten, songbirds, amphibians and more in remote corners of North America.
+Tim has worked as a field biologist on numerous research projects conducting large-scale biodiversity surveys in the boreal forest and studying lynx, marten, songbirds, amphibians and more in remote corners of North America.

 Working with the British Columbia Ministry of Environment, Tim facilitated projects between government scientists, stakeholders, and consultants – including collaboration on black bear conflict management, grizzly bear rehabilitation, raptor and non-native species management and regulation of wildlife viewing.